ahlaulhee/wttg2-helper/README.md

 - Node.js (version 16 or above)
 - pnpm (package manager)

-## 🚀 Getting Started
+## 🚀 How to run the project locally

-Follow these steps to get started with the react-vite-ui template:

 1. Clone the repository: